 Gokyo Lake and Renjo La Pass Trek difficulty

-Gokyo Lake and Renjo La pass trek is a high-altitude trek.
+Gokyo Lake and Renjo La Pass trek is a high-altitude trek.
 It is considered a moderate/difficult trek, given the length of the journey and high elevation.
-If we compare the Gokyo Lake Renjo la pass trail with other challenging trails like Everest three pass in the Khumbu region, it is not so tedious.
+If we compare the Gokyo Lake Renjo la Pass trail with other challenging trails like Everest three passes in the Khumbu region, it is not so tedious.
 The trekkers get to enjoy subtle offbeat, steep walking.
-It does not mean Gokyo and Renjo la pass trek is not physically demanding.
+It does not mean Gokyo and Renjo la Pass trek is not physically demanding.
 The trek does require your physical resilience.

 High altitude can affect a few trekkers if they climb above 4,500 meters, but here you will not spend a lot of time above 4000 meters, which makes it less problematic in terms of altitude-sickness issues.
 And not to forget the well-planned itinerary that we have designed in a way that lets you get acclimated to the climate.
 Your body can get acclimated as you rest for two days (in Namche Bazaar & Gokyo Ri) between the trek.
 Read more about Altitude Sickness >>>

 To participate in the Gokyo Lake and Renjo La Pass trekking, you need an extraordinary amount of physical endurance and stamina.
 If you do not have good physical strength, then you can build it.
 You do not need to hire a trainer or something for that.
 All you need to do is some strength and endurance training to ready your muscles for the upcoming challenge.

 You can achieve this by walking long paths, jogging, cycling, walking on a treadmill, or even hiking in uneven areas.
 You can start your preparations two weeks before your trek starts (four weeks even better), and you’ll be all set for your amazing journey.
 Your main focus should be incorporating cardio in your training.